ArthurYdalgo/laravext/docs/tools/nexus-response.md

 ## withHtmlSkeleton($html_skeleton)

-This method is used to define the html skeleton that will be used to render the view.
-It can be used in place of the `html_skeleton` parameter.
-It'll override any previously defined html skeleton from the router.
+This method is used to define the html skeleton that will be used to render the view while the javascript is loading up.
+It'll override any previously defined html skeleton from a file convention.

 ```php
 use App\Models\Article;